TaylorHo/rpg-interactive-map/README.md

 Markers are loaded dynamically from a CSV file.
 Take a look at the [`locations.csv`](./locations.csv) file This CSV file have the following columns:
 - **category**: Any text, the togable layers will be groups of categories with the same name.
+- **overlayMarkerColor**: Color for the bullet shown before the layer name, in the layer groups.
+It's useful to use the same color as your markers.
+If you want a new color, you can add it in `styles.css` (we currently have yellow, green, purple, red, blue, darkblue and lightblue, to match the current custom markers colors).
 - **lat**: Latitude of the marker.
 - **long**: Longitude of the marker.
 - **icon**: The name of the marker, same name as it have in `js/icons.js` file.